 To conserve soil resources and quality + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with policy RA2 and proportional growth within the Core Strategy.
 N/A To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with policy RA2 and proportional growth within the Core Strategy.
-N/A Overall commentary and any cumulative effects surroundings there will be s sustainable n his Policy is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance urroundings through sustainable agricultural development in line with the Core Strategy.
-With development here will be some margin increase in traffic however this would be balanced by the implementation of ustainable measures to mitigate against impacts as with the impact on flooding and enhancement of the rural haracter of the area.
+N/A Overall commentary and any cumulative effects surroundings there will be through sustainal some margin incre neasures to mitiga ole agricultural c ease in traffic ho ategy in terms of SEA objectives and wategy in terms of SEA objectives and waterelopment in line with the Core Strate wever this would be balanced by the incts as with the impact on flooding and o egy.
+With development nplementation of